New York Firm Foundation

 Insurance company claims payments help ensure the economic security of individuals and businesses and help sustain a number of related industries.
 In 2013 these payments in New York as measured by direct property/casualty incurred losses, were $19 billion.
 Life insurance claims and benefits payouts in New York totaled $35.3 billion in 2013.
 On a direct basis before reinsurance.
 Includes life insurance, death benefits, matured endowments, annuity benefits and other life insurance benefits.
 Does not include accident and health.

-LEADING WRITERS OF LIFE INSURANCE AND ANNUITY CONSIDERATIONS IN NEW YORK BY DIRECT PREMIUMS WRITTEN, 2013 (1)
+LEADING WRITERS OF LIFE INSURANCE AND ANNUITY CONSIDERATIONS IN NEW YORK, 2014 (1)

 STATE BY STATE COMPARISON TABLES